-Sneed earned a B.A. with multiple honors from Mount Holyoke College and holds an M.Div. from Yale Divinity School where she was named the William and Lucille Nickerson Scholar and winner of both the Walcott Preaching Prize and prestigious Charles S. Mersick Preacher-Scholar Award.
+An ordained clergywoman, she is a former chair of the Board of the Connecticut Conference of the United Church of Christ.
+She is a graduate of Mount Holyoke College and holds an M.Div. from Yale Divinity School (Yale University) where she was named a William and Lucille Nickerson Scholar and winner of both the prestigious Walcott and Charles S. Mersick preaching prizes.